 An accomplished marketing executive with a 20-year career that encompasses a range of impressively demanding leadership roles.
 With a solid track record of engineering innovative, 360-degree marketing strategies, she is very much at home delivering campaigns across advertising, digital, social media, PR, and experiential disciplines.
 Additionally, Kenyatta is known for being a thought leader that challenges conventional thinking.
 Her accomplishments are evidenced by her selection for key industry awards including Adweek “Most Powerful Women in Sports” and Sports Business Journal “Game Changer.”

 When she is not serving her community as an illustrious member of Delta Sigma Theta Sorority, Inc. —she also enjoys mentoring, live music, sporting events, traveling and culinary arts.

-During my Nashville adventures, I was blessed to be able to learn more about this dynamic women.
+During my Nashville adventures, I was blessed to be able to learn more about this dynamic change woman to woman.
 Iron sharpens iron.

 Meet Kenyatta Bynoe.

-DOM: What was your "ah ha moment"?
-This can be categorized as a time when you felt you realized your purpose or a moment where you realized that you could make a living pursuing your passion and purpose?
+DS: What was your “ah ha moment?”
+This can be categorized as a time when you felt you realized your purpose or a moment where you realized that you could make a living pursuing your passion and purpose.